mihaifm/HIBPOfflineCheck/readme.md

 While it does provide an API for securely checking the passwords online, some bits of a hashed password still need to be sent to the service when performing this type of check.

-This plugin offers the alternative of an offline check, by using the 30GB file provided by [Have I been pwned?](https://haveibeenpwned.com/).
+This plugin offers the alternative of an offline check, by using the downloadable file provided by [Have I been pwned?](https://haveibeenpwned.com/).

 The plugin adds a new column to KeePass.
 When double-clicking the column for a specific entry, the sha1 hash is calculated for the password, which is then searched in the file.
 A status will be displayed on the column for that specific password.

 ## Features

-- binary search in the 30GB file gives an instant result
+- binary search in the large password file gives an instant result
 - the status (Pwned or Secure) is saved in the KeePass database and will be retrieved when reopening the app, and updated if the password entry changes
 - each password is individually checked only on user request
 - multiple passwords can be checked in bulk by using the right click menu (under "Selected Entries")

 ## Prerequisites

-- Download the [pwned-passwords-ordered-by-hash.txt](https://downloads.pwnedpasswords.com/passwords/pwned-passwords-ordered-by-hash.7z.torrent) file from
+- Download the [pwned-passwords-sha1-ordered-by-hash-v4.txt](https://haveibeenpwned.com/Passwords) file from
 haveibeenpwned.com [password list](https://haveibeenpwned.com/Passwords).
 Use the torrent if possible, as suggested by the author.

-    __It's important that you get the -ordered-by-hash- version of the file, the plugin uses it for fast searching__.
+    __It's important that you get the SHA-1 (ordered by hash) version of the file, the plugin uses it for fast searching__.
 - Extract the file from the 7zip archive
-- Place the `pwned-passwords-ordered-by-hash.txt` in the same location as `KeePass.exe`
+- Place the `pwned-passwords-sha1-ordered-by-hash-v4.txt` file in the same location as `KeePass.exe` (file location is configurable in the options)

 ## Installation